mfdorst/dotfiles-old/README.md

 $ ~/.dotfiles/install.sh -y
 ```
 to accept all the default options without being asked.
+_Note that this may overwrite existing dotfiles without warning._

-Installing this will create symlinks in your home directory to each file in `files`.
+Installing this will create symlinks in your home directory to each file in `universal`,
+and any appropriate files in `platform_specific`.
 If these files already exist, you will be prompted to replace them.
 If you want to
 back up your current version, run